 This text is derived from the original

-hanging from the edge and the flesh is white.
+hanging from the edge.
+The flesh is white.

 The gills are free, crowded, and white.